Skip to content

 // we add a suffix to their displayName

-// first, construct a selection set on the Query object
+// loads a selection set on the root Query object

 val isViewer = id == query.getViewer()?.getUser()?.getId()